Kelly Kanyok -Textile Artist, Founder, and Owner of Orphaned Wool

 Artist Biography

-• Sauder Village Celebrations Show - 2017
+• Sauder Village Celebrations Show (2017): Exhibited at this renowned show.

 Kelly Kanyok – Textile Artist